Dem85/telegram-cleaner/README.md

 * Add a new language or change the existing one - edit `constants.TRANSLATIONS`.
 * Logs can be found in `logs/cleaner.log`.
+* This is not recommended, but you can reduce `SAFE_TELEGRAM_WAIT_TIME` to speed up message processing.